 Playing a 2D Video in 3D

-Stream to 3D starts in Full Screen mode to make it easy to use in a VR headset.
+Stream to 3D starts in Full Screen mode to make it easy to use from within a VR headset.
 To switch to Windowed mode use the ALT+Enter key combination.

-Stream to 3D can also be used to play videos that are already in 3D format, perhaps having been previously converted to 3D by its conversion function.
-Stream to 3D uses simple file name pattern matching to distinguish 2D from 3D videos.
-It will bypass the 2D to 3D conversion function for files that have "3D" in their names or have file extensions of ".SBS.mp4", ".TB.mp4", ".HSBS.mp4" or ".HTB.mp4".
+Stream to 3D can also be used to play videos that are already in 3D format, perhaps having been previously converted to 3D by its conversion function or from external sources.
+Stream to 3D uses file name pattern matching to distinguish 2D from 3D videos.
+By default, it will bypass the 2D to 3D conversion function for files that have "3D" in their names or contain ".SBS.", ".TB.", ".HSBS.", ".HTB." or ".3DA." (these being the 3D output formats that Stream to 3D can generate).
+You can modify this pattern match in the "Settings/Format" menu.
+See here for details.

-This provides the FullScreen 3D format view that we need, in this case in HSBS, for input into VR via the likes of BigScreen or Virtual Desktop:
+This provides the FullScreen 3D format view that we need, in this case the default Half Top/Bottom format, for input into VR via the likes of BigScreen or Virtual Desktop:

 However, there is a little more configuration of MPC-HC to complete.
 We also need to set it to remember the last played position for recent files, so we can resume playing videos from where we left off.
 See "View/Options/Player/Remember File Position":